Things to Know About The High School Project

 Impact to Learning Opportunities: Connected High School Network

-Because all 5,000 students would be attending the same high school, T.C.
-Williams would be able to add to what it already offers providing all students with more choices, more pathways and more opportunities.
+Because all 5,000 students would be attending the same high school, Alexandria City would be able to add to what it already offers providing all students with more choices, more pathways and more opportunities.
 There would also be more interaction with the local community, including internships and mentoring, allowing for more hands on experience for students.

 The two high school approach will require the school board to develop an assignment policy that ensures students are assigned to attend each school with equity in mind.
 The high school project team has identified the most common options for student assignment including: neighborhood redistricting (changing the boundaries), lottery, school choice or an application process.